curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/SNMP/SNMP.md

 `snmpwalk -c <community string> <version> <IP Address or Hostname>`

-Optionally an <OID> numeric value can be specified after the hostname/IP Address, however, if not specified it will default to returning all information.
+Optionally an "<OID>" numeric value can be specified after the hostname/IP Address, however, if not specified it will default to returning all information.